GodSpeedAI/SEA/docs/09-working-documents/XREADME.md

 1.  **Fork the repository** and clone your fork.
 2.  **Install pre-commit hooks**: `pre-commit install`
-3.  **IDE Setup**: We recommend VS Code with extensions for Python (Pylance), Java (Extension Pack for Java), JavaScript/TypeScript (ESLint, Prettier), PlantUML, and Mermaid.
+3.  **IDE Setup**: We recommend VS Code with extensions for Python (Pylance), JavaScript/TypeScript (ESLint, Prettier), PlantUML, and Mermaid.
 4.  **Database Migrations**: Use `alembic` for PostgreSQL and Neo4j migration tools for graph schema changes.

 ### 🏗️ Architecture Overview